 The Teaching Artist Think Tank (TATT) is a convening BY teaching artists FOR teaching artists.
-Hosted by the Arts Education Alliance of the Bay Area (AEABA) in partnership with the Teaching Artist Guild (TAG), TATT holds a monthly space for Teaching Artists to share resources and practices in this transformative time.
+Hosted by the Arts Education Alliance of the Bay Area (AEABA) in partnership with the Teaching Artist Guild (TAG), TATT holds an ongoing space for Teaching Artists to share resources and practices in this transformative time.
 We aim to collectively support each other and strengthen our community of Bay Area teaching artists.
 TATT is co-facilitated and co-created primarily by teaching artists of color and is a safe space which centers Black, Indigenous and People of Color (BIPOC) and other historically marginalized identities.

 TEACHING ARTIST THINK TANK CO-FACILITATOR BIOS

 Rachel-Anne Palacios has made a name for herself in the Bay Area art world.
 A self-taught, multicultural artist, her pieces reflect the respect she has for culture, religion, traditional values, elders, and the cycle of life and death.
 Palacios grew up amongst Oakland's cultural diversity in the San Antonio neighborhood.
 She is now sharing her cultural arts education programming with Schools in Oakland and a number of city and county libraries throughout the Bay Area.